xubingyue/avocadodb/Documentation/Books/Manual/Indexing/Skiplist.md

 Introduction to Skiplist Indexes
 --------------------------------

-This is an introduction to ArangoDB's skiplists.
+This is an introduction to AvocadoDB's skiplists.

 It is possible to define a skiplist index on one or more attributes (or paths) of documents.
 This skiplist is then used in queries to locate documents